 KIRK FRANKLIN: -No, no, no, Baby.
 Let’s aim to make it more real.
 Let’s aim to keep it real.
 I tried to when we got married because I still had those single male ways.

 TAMMY FRANKLIN: I would say in our second year of marriage he tried to implement it into our marriage-‘Watch this with me, Honey.’
 It made me feel dirty.
 It didn’t make our intimacy sacred.
 I would say, ‘I’m not watching.’
 I would get angry.
 ‘I’m not watching that with you.’

-SCOTT ROSS (reporting): Kirk’s secret life ran amuck while he traveled to promote his latest releases.
-At home Tammy had no idea of the extent of Kirk’s problem.
+SCOTT ROSS (reporting): Kirk’s secret life ran amuck while he travelled to promote his latest releases.
+At home, Tammy had no idea of the extent of Kirk’s problem.

 TAMMY FRANKLIN: I didn’t see any evidence that he was doing it at home.
 He knew how I felt about it so…

 TAMMY FRANKLIN: …I would think that he was hiding it from me.